IDKDeadXD/OEDOCS/docs/features/teleportation.md

 To reject an incoming TPA request:
 ```
-!tpdeny
+!deny
 ```

 The requesting player will be notified that their request was denied.

-> TPA requests expire after a set amount of time if not responded to.
+> TPA requests expire after 120 seconds if not responded to.
+There is a 60-second cooldown between sending requests.

 ---